Learning Neural Networks by Neuron Pursuit: Neuron Pursuit

 where $x_i$ denotes the $i$th coordinate of $\rvx \in \sR^{50}$.
 The training and test samples are drawn uniformly at random from $\sqrt{d}\sS^{d-1}$, where $d=50$, that is the hypersphere of radius $\sqrt{50}$.
 Here, $f_1(\rvx)$ is a three-layer neural network with two neurons in the first layer and one neuron in the second layer, and $f_2(\rvx)$ contains six neurons in the first layer and three neurons in the second layer.
 The above choice of functions is inspired from the notion of \emph{hierarchical} functions studied in \citet{poggio_hier,dandi_hier}.

 \Cref{fig:sp_sphere} depicts the test and training errors (top row), and the number of iterations required by the NP algorithm for convergence (bottom row).
 For $f_1(\rvx)$, the NP algorithm achieves near-zero training error across all sample sizes.
 As the number of training samples increases, the test error decreases, and for sufficiently large samples sizes, it becomes nearly zero\textemdash indicating that the NP algorithm successfully learns the target function $f_1(\rvx)$.
-The number of iterations required by the NP algorithm for convergence displays a non-monotonic behavior: it increases as sample size grows, reaches a peak just before the test error transitions from large to small, and then decreases and remains stable.
-This suggests that in the intermediate sample regime \textemdash where test error transitions from large to small \textemdash the NP algorithm finds it comparatively harder to fit the training data than low-sample or high-sample regimes.
+The number of iterations required by the NP algorithm for convergence displays a non-monotonic behavior: it increases as sample size grows, reaches a peak, and then decreases and remains stable.
+This suggests that in the intermediate sample regime, the NP algorithm finds it comparatively harder to fit the training data than in low-sample or high-sample regimes.

-The overall behavior for $f_2(\rvx)$ is qualitatively similar: the NP algorithm achieves near-zero test error when the number of training samples is large, and the number of iterations peaks just before test error becomes small.
-However, learning $f_2(\rvx)$ requires significantly more training samples than $f_1(\rvx)$.
-This is expected, as $f_2(\rvx)$ is built using more neurons and thus more complex.
+The overall behavior for $f_2(\rvx)$ is qualitatively similar: the NP algorithm achieves near-zero test error when the number of training samples is large, and the number of iterations behaves non-monotonically.
+However, learning $f_2(\rvx)$ requires more training samples, which is expected, as $f_2(\rvx)$ has more neurons and thus more complex.
+When compared to GD with small initialization, the NP algorithm performs better on $f_1(\rvx)$, as it requires fewer samples to learn.
+For $f_2(\rvx)$, GD performs better than NP.
+The training error for GD is small for all number of training samples, and it is not plotted to avoid clutter.\\

-The figure also depicts the test errors of neural networks trained using gradient descent with small initialization.
-The training error is small for all number of training samples, and it is not plotted to avoid clutter.
-The test error decreases upon increasing the number of training samples.
-For $f_1(\rvx)$, GD performs worse than the NP algorithm, requiring more training samples to achieve small test error.
-For $f_2(\rvx)$, both algorithms require similar number of training samples to achieve small test error.

-\textbf{Hypercube.} We next train three-layer neural networks with activation $\sigma(x) = \max(0.5x, x)$ \footnote{For ReLU activation, the constrained NCF becomes zero at a certain iteration, when learning $g_1(\rvx)$.
+\textbf{Hypercube.} We train three-layer neural networks with activation $\sigma(x) = \max(0.5x, x)$\footnote{For ReLU activation, the constrained NCF becomes zero at a certain iteration, when learning $g_1(\rvx)$.
 As discussed at the end of \Cref{sec:main_results}, for such cases our theoretical results and the NP algorithm are not applicable.
 We do not face this issue with Leaky ReLU activation.} to learn two target functions:

 where the training and test samples are drawn uniformly at random from the binary hypercube $\{\pm1\}^{50}$.
 The learning dynamics of neural networks for such functions has been extensively studied in recent works \citep{abbe_sgd,abbe_msp,suzuki_par}.